thilina01/devshell/README.md

   ./ds
   ```

-- Start a DevShell session with the `openresty_config` volume:
+- Start a DevShell session with the `demo_config` volume:
   ```
-  ./ds openresty_config
+  ./ds demo_config
   ```

 ### `dsn`: Edit a File with Nano